-03 Jan The Midi In OMNI plugin and the potential for MIDI feedback
+03 Jan The MIDI In OMNI plugin and the potential for MIDI feedback

 Why?
 Well, when you send MIDI events into a virtual MIDI port, the events will be sent on through that virtual MIDI port’s output.
 That’s generally what you want if you want to send MIDI events from one application to another.
-But because the MIDI Omni block listens to ALL incoming MIDI messages, it will receive messages from virtual MIDI ports as well.
-So as soon as you send out a single event, it will feed right back into the Midi In OMNI plugin and sent out again.
+But because the MIDI In OMNI block listens to ALL incoming MIDI messages, it will receive messages from virtual MIDI ports as well.
+So as soon as you send out a single event, it will feed right back into the MIDI In OMNI plugin and sent out again.

 So if you plan to use virtual MIDI ports in your configuration, use specific MIDI In devices rather than the MIDI In OMNI block.